 - Don’t have fancy font; keep the font a reasonable size and easily legible.

-- Don’t mix between third and first person; this will make it confusing for the employer reading it.
+- Don’t mix between third and first-person; this will make it confusing for the employer to read it.

 If you require any more CV tips don’t hesitate in contacting us.